7 Rules Parents Swore They'd Never Enforce

 Why This Happens

-And if you've caught yourself enforcing something you once swore you wouldn't... you're probably doing better than you think.
+And if you have caught yourself enforcing something you once swore you would never enforce, it does not automatically mean you failed.

 About the Author